elizerdim/typescript-couch-surfing-website/README.md

 - Classes in TypeScript
 - Functions (types of parameters and return values can be specified)

+However, I ended up making a lot of changes to the original code after learning more about TypeScript and asyncronous code while creating a repo with proper commits for the project.
+I used some TypeScript features that were not included in the scrimba's tutorial and I also used APIs and async code to fetch the info in the footer instead of hard-coded mock data.

-Since it's been a long time since I completed this project before adding it to GitHub, I wanted to complete W3S's TypeScript tutorial for a refresher and actually ended up learning a lot more about TypeScript.
-Here are the additional things I learned from W3S's TypeScript tutorial (this kind of turned into my personal note-taking space about TypeScript and I believe I will be revisiting these notes and links when working with TypeScript in the future):
+Because it's been a long time since I completed this project before adding it to GitHub, I wanted to complete W3S's TypeScript tutorial for a refresher and ended up learning a lot more; here are the additional things I learned from W3S's tutorial:

 - Type inference and explicit vs. implicit type assignment
 - Capitalized versions of primitive types (e.g. Number, String, Boolean, etc.) shouldn't be used except for very specific cases.